mgalgs/SanDiegoLibreBot/README.md

 PROD=yes python src/main.py
 ```

-## Kubernetes setup (unused!)
+## Kubernetes setup

-This bot is currently running on my local machine :grimacing: but may also
-be deployed on a kubernetes cluster for high availability in the
+This bot is currently running on a kubernetes cluster for
-future.
-(TODO: add a persistent volume to house our "database")
+high-availability.

 ### Configuration (secrets)